 The Times fought for almost two weeks to oust the hackers from their network before calling in Mandiant, a well-known security firm.
 It’s likely that a spear-phishing attack targeted specific employees and led to the compromise of the news organization’s network.

 Companies should work harder to protect their networks from a single mistake made by an employee, said Anup Ghosh, founder and CEO of threat-protection firm Invincea.

 “The largest attack area for an enterprise network is their users,” he said.
 “Until we think about users as an extension of our network, we are not addressing that problem.”

-It’s a statement with which Michael Higgins, chief security officer of The Times
+It’s a statement with which Michael Higgins, chief security officer of The Times, would likely agree.

 “Attackers no longer go after our firewall.
 They go after individuals,” he said in the article.
 “They send a malicious piece of code to your email account and you’re opening it and letting them in.”